coursefiles/angular2-reactive-forms-data-and-validation/README.md

 by taking advantage of two-way data-binding functionality.

 This course shows how to build HTML web forms with the Angular forms module, using Angular form building blocks and built-in validation properties and methods.
-Learn how to use the model-driven forms approach to build out a model representation of form data in code and bind it to native HTML form elements.
+Learn how to use the reactive (model-driven) forms approach to build out a model representation of form data in code and bind it to native HTML form elements.
 This course also explores how to implement validation, using JavaScript, in case you need more fine tuned control of your interactions.